 Slavery Act Statement (Mitsubishi Chemical Lucite Group Limited)

 We are totally opposed to slavery and human trafficking in all aspects of our Global operations including our supply chain.

-Our business is organised into 2 business units the MMA Bloc, and the Polymers and Resins Bloc
+Our business is organised into 2 business units; MMA, and Polymers and Resins

 Our Supply Chains

 We purchase most of our raw materials services and goods for MMA and Polymers and Resins from third-party suppliers who are located worldwide to serve our Global businesses.

-We are committed to act with integrity in all our business dealings and comply with laws.
+We are committed to acting with integrity in all our business dealings and compliance with all relevant laws.
 Many of our existing policies contain sections which are aimed at ensuring that there is no slavery or human trafficking in any part of our global business or supply chain.

 Our relevant policies include: